 Mark P. Schoenberg, M.D. has served as our Chief Medical Officer since December 2017 and, prior to that, served as our Medical Director since February 2016.
 Dr. Schoenberg has over 20 years of experience in clinical practice and research focused on the care of patients with all forms of bladder cancer.
 Since April 2014, Dr. Schoenberg has been University Professor and Chair of the Urology Department at The Montefiore Medical Center for The Albert Einstein College of Medicine of Yeshiva University.
 Prior to joining Montefiore, from 2005 to 2014, Dr. Schoenberg served as Director of Urologic Oncology and Bernard L. Schwartz Distinguished Professor of Urologic Oncology at Johns Hopkins Hospital.
 Dr. Schoenberg is also the past chair of the Medical Advisory Board of the Bladder Cancer Advocacy Network, the author of The Guide to Living with Bladder Cancer, co-editor of The Textbook of Bladder Cancer, a contributor to Campbell's Urology and a past Senior Editor of the journal Seminars in Urologic Oncology.
 Dr. Schoenberg received his M.D.
 (Alpha Omega Alpha) from the University of Texas Health Sciences Center and completed his residency in General Surgery and Urology at the Hospital of The University of Pennsylvania, where he served as chief resident and urology instructor, before completing basic research and clinical urologic oncology fellowships at Johns Hopkins under the auspices of The American Cancer Society.
-Dr. Schoenberg is a member of the American Association of Cancer Research, the Society of Urologic Oncology and the American Urological Association.
+Dr. Schoenberg is a fellow of the American College of Surgeons, as well as a member of the American Association of Cancer Research, the Society of Urologic Oncology and the American Urological Association.

 Jason Smith has served as our General Counsel, Chief Compliance Officer and Corporate Secretary since August 2020.
-Mr. Smith is an experienced lawyer with deep healthcare, pharmaceutical, and corporate law experience.
-Mr. Smith joined us from Pfizer, where he served as Chief Counsel, Oncology.
-Prior to Pfizer, Jason worked in the legal department at Wyeth in a variety of roles including as antitrust counsel, Global Product Counsel and Chief Counsel, U.S. Pharmaceuticals, leading a team of lawyers supporting the prescription pharmaceuticals businesses.
-Before joining Wyeth, Jason was an associate at Howrey, Simon, Arnold & White in Washington, DC, in the antitrust and commercial litigation groups.
-Jason received his bachelor's degree in Economics, cum laude from Binghamton University and his doctor of jurisprudence degree, with high honors, from George Washington University.
+Mr. Smith is responsible for leading our legal, intellectual property, and corporate compliance functions.
+Mr. Smith joined us from Pfizer, where he served as Chief Counsel, Oncology from August 2016 to August 2020.
+Prior to Pfizer, Mr. Smith worked in the legal department at Wyeth in a variety of roles including as antitrust counsel, Global Product Counsel and Chief Counsel, U.S. Pharmaceuticals, leading a team of lawyers supporting the prescription pharmaceuticals businesses.
+Before joining Wyeth, Mr. Smith was an associate at Howrey, Simon, Arnold & White in Washington, DC, in the antitrust and commercial litigation groups.
+Mr. Smith received his bachelor's degree in Economics, cum laude from Binghamton University and his juris doctor degree, with high honors, from George Washington University.